EddieAbbondanzio/eddieabbondanz.io/content/post/honda/low-comp-or-high-comp-b20b/index.md

 ![](images/piston.jpg)

-Low compression B20Bs will have have "P3F" stamped on the pistons.
+Low compression B20Bs will have "P3F" stamped on the pistons.

 # References